10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 2. Facebook

 Facebook is one of the most effective platforms on which to conduct B2C (business-to-customer) marketing, and that’s why 97% of B2C marketers use Facebook.
 Most of the people who use Facebook connect with friends and family and share exciting stories, articles, and photos.
-They are socially and emotionally motivated, and they’re there to seek entertainment.
+They are socially and emotionally motivated and there to seek entertainment.
 Love Facebook?
-Check out our review of the Occulus Quest 2 in our latest article: Is VR Training in the Workplace The Future Of Upskilling Sales Teams?
+Check out our review of the Oculus Quest 2 in our latest article: Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 3. Twitter